 Welcome to the British Society for Immunology's wellbeing page.
-This resource has been developed in order to help support you during the coronavirus pandemic and emergency.
+This resource has been developed in order to help support you during the coronavirus pandemic and beyond.
 It is more important than ever before to look after your wellbeing and mental health and the resources and links below should help you do this.
-You will find a variety of topics from how to effectively work from home to coping strategies during the lockdown.
+You will find a variety of topics from how to effectively work from home to coping strategies as the world moves out of lockdown.
 The page is designed for any laboratory-based scientists who are now working from home or redeployed elsewhere, with a particular emphasis on early career researchers (ECRs).

-We will regularly update and add to this resource over the coming weeks and months.
-Please spread the word about it to your friends and colleagues and any suggestions for additions to the page are more than welcome.
-Please contact our Education & Careers Officer, Eolan Healy or tag us @britsocimm.
+Please spread the word about this resource to your friends and colleagues and any suggestions for additions to the page are more than welcome.
+You can contact our Education & Careers Officer, Eolan Healy or tag us @britsocimm.

 BSI Career Development Webinar: Your wellbeing during the COVID-19 period

 The session took place on Tuesday 2 June 2020 and was presented by Executive Coach, Alexis Hutson.
 A recording is available for BSI members to watch here.
 To access it, please log in to the members' area of the website first.

 - The process of coming out of lockdown has been a tricky transition for many of us.
 This article gives some top tips for looking after your mental health coming out of lockdown.

 - The mental health charity Mind give a comprehensive overview of coronavirus and your wellbeing in this article.

 - The theme for this year's Mental Health Awareness Week was nature.
 Visit this page to find tips and examples of how connecting with nature can improve your mental health.